leonmezu1/JS-Capstone/README.md

 You can play the game right away through this link 📎 [Faune half time demon slayer](https://faune.netlify.app/)

+> *You might need to refresh the page if the cursors are held in the menu, this is due to a assets timing issue*

 ## The game

 You will be playing the role of Faune, a mythic supernatural teenager, who has to save her town from the evil forces that try to destroy the reign!